July 12, 1997

-From an early age, Malala shares Ziauddin’s love of learning.
+Growing up in Swat Valley, often called the "Switzerland of Asia," Malala shares Ziauddin’s love of learning.
 She spends her childhood playing outside and exploring new worlds in books.

 Using the pen name “Gul Makai” to protect her identity, Malala begins blogging for the BBC about life under the Taliban.
 She describes how she feels in the final days before her school is set to close.

 The Pakistani army weakens the Taliban’s stronghold in Swat Valley, forcing them to retreat.
 While the Taliban no longer control Swat, they remain in rural areas outside Mingora.

 Ziauddin’s school is able to reopen and Malala is excited to return to the classroom.
 Although she fears retaliation for speaking out against the Taliban, she publicly campaigns for girls to go to school — and wins Pakistan’s first National Youth Peace Prize.

 After multiple surgeries and months of rehabilitation, Malala is discharged from the hospital and rejoins her family at home in Birmingham, U.K.

 July 12, 2013

 In her first public appearance since the attack, Malala speaks at the United Nations on her 16th birthday.
 The U.N. declares July 12th “Malala Day” — and Malala promises to dedicate this day each year to shining a spotlight on the world’s most vulnerable girls.